 Joining hands with 19 community agencies, the Child Advocacy Center (CAC) provides a safe and child-friendly place to interview, investigate and provide support for abused children.
 The CAC also provides prevention education for parents, professionals and agencies in our community.
 We look to a future where all children live in a safe and nurturing environment free from abuse.
 During FY 2011, our center served 595 children and their families and, by our coordinating efforts, saved the community more than $500,000.

 Child Advocacy Center (CAC) Highlights

-- The CAC secures local, specialized medical evaluations for child abuse victims by highly-trained medical personnel.
-Prior to the establishment of the CAC, victims had to travel to UNC-Chapel Hill or Duke for these specialized medical evaluations.
+The CAC secures local, specialized medical evaluations for child abuse victims by highly-trained medical personnel.
+Prior to the establishment of the CAC, victims had to travel to UNC-Chapel Hill or Duke for exams.

 - The CAC coordinates Multidisciplinary Team case reviews where professionals from multiple agencies come together to plan the best course of legal and supportive action for the child abuse victim.
 These agencies include law enforcement, medical care, mental health, military family services, social work, child protective services, the District Attorney’s office, victim advocates, education and Guardian ad Litem.

 - National research has determined that this type of coordinated approach can help alleviate trauma for children, increase the prosecution rate of perpetrators, and be fiscally beneficial to the community.
 It is estimated that the CAC approach saves the community approximately $500,000 per year.

 - In fiscal year 2015, the CAC served 661 children and their families.

 - The CAC also provides continuing education to professionals who serve child abuse victims and education for the public including: